cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_dyeing.md

 > Jo Kirby et al, _Natural Colorants for Dyeing and Lake Pigments: Practical Recipes and their Historical Sources_ (Archetype, London, 2014).

-### Example Historical Recipe and its Modernization
+### An Example Historical Recipe and its Modernization

 The recipe below is for a mordant dye made from the scale insect cochineal.